Connect with others who understand.

 Physical Therapy

-• Exercises to strengthen the jaw muscles and improve range of motion.
+• Exercises to strengthen the jaw muscles and improve range of motion

-• Heat, in the form of heating pads and gargling warm water, to improve blood circulation.
+• Heat, in the form of heating pads and gargling warm water, to improve blood circulation

-• Cold, in the form of ice, to reduce pain and swelling.
+• Ice to reduce pain and swelling

-• Massage to reduce muscle tension.
+• Massage to reduce muscle tension

-• Correct posture and jaw alignment.
+• Practicing correct posture and jaw alignment

 Surgery

 Surgery is rarely required to treat jaw pain.
 However, in severe cases, a doctor may recommend replacement of the jaw joint.
-Early prosthetic options for jaw replacement were often uncomfortable, but research has led to improved, custom-fitted protheses that are more comfortable after surgery.
+Early prosthetic options for jaw replacement were often uncomfortable, but research has led to improved, custom-fitted prostheses that are more comfortable after surgery.

 Lifestyle Changes

 • If you smoke, consider stopping.
-Giving up isn’t easy, but it’s possible with support and the benefits are enormous.
+Giving up isn’t easy, but it’s possible with support, and the benefits are enormous.

 • Exercise (gently) for 150 minutes per week.